 Food banks provide a minimum of three days’ emergency food to people in crisis.
 You may need a referral from a support service, such as a domestic abuse support service, or a doctor or social worker, for example.

 If your local council runs a welfare assistance scheme or hardship fund, this may include a grant or loan to help cover the cost of day-to-day essentials, including food, or food vouchers may be part of the scheme.

 If you are fleeing domestic abuse, you may be eligible for accommodation in a refuge or emergency accommodation provided by the local council.
 We have information on finding a safe place to live if you need somewhere safe to stay.

-We have information on the support that may be available to cover the cost of essentials and find accommodation if you are fleeing with children.
+We have information on the support that may be available if you are fleeing with children.
+This includes information on support with the cost of essentials and finding accommodation.

 Our information on grants and financial help lists some of the organisations that have hardship funds available for people in financial distress, including people experiencing abuse.
 We also have more information on steps you can take towards economic safety.

 If you are experiencing economic abuse, you are not alone.
 We have more information that can support you to take steps towards safety and begin to regain control of your finances.